-As expected, the average ratio of observed to expected cost for episodes with downstream hospital (re)admissions is substantially higher than for episodes without downstream (re)admissions.
-Similarly, the mean observed to expected spending for episodes with PAC is substantially higher than for episodes without PAC.
-These results demonstrate that the Knee Arthroplasty measure is able to accurately capture higher resource use.
+As expected, the average ratio of observed to expected cost for episodes with downstream ER visits is substantially higher than for episodes without ER visits.
+Similarly, the mean observed to expected spending for episodes with services to treat or investigate complications is substantially higher than for episodes without these services related to complications.
+These results demonstrate that the Screening/Surveillance Colonoscopy measure is able to accurately capture higher resource use.

-The Clinical Themes analysis demonstrates that high risk-adjusted cost is strongly associated with themes related to complications, and only weakly linked to themes relating to pre-operative testing and evaluation.
-This indicates that the measure may penalize clinicians who have higher rates of complications, while not disincentivizing the provision of appropriate pre-operative care, such as counselling and lab testing.
-Importantly, we can see that the correlation is not driven mechanically by theme cost by looking at the average cost of the themes.
-For example, the Joint Complications theme (average cost for a median quintile physician: \$541) has a stronger correlation with risk-adjusted cost than the General Complications theme (average cost for a median quintile physician: \$970).
+The Clinical Themes analysis demonstrates that high risk-adjusted cost is associated with themes related to complications.
+This indicates that the measure may penalize clinicians who have higher rates of complications.
+Importantly, we see that the correlation is as strong or stronger for low cost themes such as Pathology (average cost for a median quintile physician: \$88) as for higher cost themes such as Anesthesia (average cost for a median quintile physician: \$151), indicating the correlation does not come from a mechanical increase in episode costs from high-cost themes.